feargalr/TaxSEA/README.md

 ```

 #### Input
-All that is required for TaxSEA is a named vector of log2 fold changes
+All that is required for TaxSEA is a vector in R containing ranks (e.g.
-between groups for species or genera.
-TaxSEA will not work for ranks higher
+log2 fold changes) and names (E.g. species/genus).
+TaxSEA will not work for
-than species or genus.
+ranks higher than species or genus.
 The input should be for all taxa tested, and not
 limited to only a pre-defined set (e.g. do not use a threshold for
 significance or remove any taxa).
 See example below for format.
 TaxSEA will
 lookup and convert taxon names to NCBI taxonomic identifiers.
 TaxSEA stores